MasoudAbedi/AIMCS-an-artificial-intelligence-based-method-for-compression-of-short-strings/README.md

 ![How to add the file to your project in visual studio](https://user-images.githubusercontent.com/64810541/81226768-a82f9a80-8feb-11ea-8847-7b1c1f7eb81d.jpg)

-Here we have provided two examples.
+Here we have provided two examples (based on ASCII).
 In the first example (which could be considered as the schema of our method) we simply show how AIMCS works for compression of one tiny string.

 ### Example 1: